dimagi/dimagi_lake/README.md

 spark.shuffle.service.enabled true

 ```
-### Update Settings
+### Update Dimagi lake Settings
-1. Point Kafka to right place where Kafka for HQ is running.
-2. Update Metastore Credentials
+You will have to add the environment varilable to update the config for:
+1. Kafka creds
+2. Metastore DB Creds : where Meta tables will be stored
+3. Dashboard DB Creds : Where Aggregation output will be pushed.
+4. Storage Location directory: Where Actuall data will be stored.
+5.